Redefine Your Future in Public Health

 #1: Allied Health

-If you hold or are actively pursuing state licensure in an allied health field, you may be eligible to receive up to 12 credit hours of upper-division credit for your prior experience and competence.
+If you hold or are actively pursuing state licensure in an allied health field, you may be eligible to receive up to 12 credit hours of upper-division credit for your experience and training.
 If you don’t hold state licensure, your curriculum will include 12 hours of coursework in allied health-specific areas.

 The Allied Health concentration is ideal if your professional interests include: